Masures associated with split Kac-Moody groups over valued fields: Splitting of apartments

 \section{Splitting of apartments}

-Recall that a subset of $\A$ is enclosed if it can be written as a finite intersection of half-apartments of $\A$.
+Recall that $\I$ is a weak masure and that a subset of $\A$ is said to be enclosed if it can be written as a finite intersection of half-apartments of $\A$.
 In this section, we use the sundial configuration to prove that if $A$ is an apartment and $\fQ$ is a sector-germ, then we can decompose $A$ as a union $A=\bigcup_{i=1}^k P_i$, where $k\in \N$ and the $P_i$ are enclosed subsets such that $P_i\cup \fQ$ is contained in some apartment for all $i$.
-This result will be important in our proof of (MA2).
-First, it explains why the half-spaces considered in (MA2) are only related to real roots and not to the imaginary roots, and second, it will enable us to prove that the image of a segment by a retraction is a Hecke path, which is one of the ingredients of this proof.
+This result will be important in our proof of~\ref{a_ma2}.
+First, it explains why the half-spaces considered in~\ref{a_ma2} are only related to real roots and not to the imaginary roots, and second, it will enable us to prove that the image of a segment by a retraction is a Hecke path, which is one of the ingredients of this proof.
 These decompositions first appeared in \cite{hebert2021distances}.

 Let $A$ be an apartment and $\fQ$ be a sector-germ of $\I$.
 Let $\epsilon$ be the sign of $\fQ$.
 We define $d(\fQ,A)\in \N$ as the minimal possible length of a gallery of sector-germs of $\I$ of sign $\epsilon$ from a sector-germ of $A$ to $\fQ$.